 So, I’d rather teach you the resilience and self-confidence you need to be less concerned about popularity and social status and more focused on finding connections that make you happy.

 An aside about shitty kids: while I was thinking about this entry, I looked up a guy on Facebook who once pissed in my canteen at Boy Scout camp.
 I was surprised to see he’d grown up to be a chef and opened a food truck that focused on natural and local foods.
-I told your Mom how surprised I was that we shared an interest, that as adults we’d have something to talk about besides what a canteen that had been pissed in tasted like.
+I told your Mom how surprised I was that we shared an interest, that as adults we’d have something to talk about besides what water from a canteen that had been pissed in tastes like.
 I’m not sure what I expected, maybe that he’d gone into professional watersports, but she said something I had to share: “Hopefully we can all grow and change.”
 And who knows if he did, but she’s right.
 It’s important to allow for that possibility.

-You know what will improve your life?
-Being resilient, believing in yourself and your own worth, and not getting bent out of shape about what other people think about you.
+You’re better off being resilient, believing in yourself and your own worth, and not getting bent out of shape about what other people think about you.
 That kind of self-confidence frees you to be yourself, instead of some version of yourself you think other people will like.
 And the resilience?
 It’s for when you’re not feeling so good about yourself.

 I realize I’m underselling how difficult it is to be self-confident and resilient.
 I wish it were as easy as teaching you to ride a bike or throw a ball.
 Stand here, do this, and suddenly, you’re doing it.
 Clearly, it’s not.
 But just because it’s hard to do doesn’t mean you shouldn’t do it.
 Glennon Doyle said it well, “we can do hard things.”